 Ok, so now you’ve whittled down your destination, type of accommodation and equipment hire, it’s time to get some lessons booked.
 If you live near a ski dome then it’s not a bad idea to try a couple of lessons there first.
 This will give you a feel for what’s involved and who knows, maybe you were born to ski!

-Once you’ve booked your trip, it’s a good idea to start making enquiries about lessons in the resort.
+Once you’ve booked your trip, it’s a good idea to start making inquiries about lessons in the resort.
 ESF in Châtel, France offers both group lessons or private lessons.
 Definitely book your lessons before you arrive in the resort, it will save you a lot of hassle.
 Find out where you need to be and at what time in advance.
 There is nothing worse than rushing around on your first day!

 You will definitely need to buy a few bits and pieces before you travel.
 Remember that buying clothes in the resort could be more expensive.
 Below is a checklist of some useful items you should buy before your trip.
 Check out our handy packing guide Top Tips on What to Pack for your Ski Trip.

 - Ski jacket, salopettes / trousers